patrickmmartin/errorcodeNX/article.md

  - note also that exposing an `error_id` is no longer a forward commitment, as prior values can be *removed* in new revisions of the interface, in addition to new ones being introduced.
-This is of course in contrast to integral values return codes.
+This is of course in contrast to integral value return codes.

 ### Code Sample: Generation of identities and unique identities